Marvell-switching/SONiC/doc/ARS/Local_ARS_HLD.md

                         description
                             "ARS is enabled when the nexthop IPs match the ARS_NEXTHOP_GROUP_MEMBER IPs";
                     }
-                    enum route-based {
+                    enum prefix-nexthop-based {
                         description
                             "ARS is enabled when the both route prefix matches the ARS_NEXTHOP_GROUP_PREFIX prefix and nexthop IPs match the ARS_NEXTHOP_GROUP_MEMBER IPs";
                     }
-                    enum all {
-                        description
-                            "ARS is enabled on all nexthop groups";
                 }
-                }
                 mandatory false;
                 default prefix-based;
                 description " The filtering method used to identify when to apply ARS over nexthop group. ;
+            }

+            leaf nexthop_min_match_count {
+                description "Minimum number of nexthops to match when it is nexthop-based.
+Default behavior is to match all nexthops.";
+                default 0;
+                type uint16;
             }

             leaf assign_mode {